Available with Standard or Advanced license.

 Open the Conflicts view

-The Conflicts view is available when your named version contains conflicts.
+The Conflicts view is available when your version contains conflicts.
 It can be opened directly from the prompt that you receive when you reconcile with the default version and conflicts are discovered.
-If you close the Conflicts view or if you need another user to review the conflicts, you can click the Conflict Manager button on the Versioning tab to reopen the Conflicts view.
+You can also reopen the Conflicts view if there are existing conflicts for a version that need review.

-• To review and manage existing conflicts from the last reconcile process, click the Conflict Manager button Conflict Manager on the Versioning tab.
+- To review and manage existing conflicts from the last reconcile process, click the Conflict Manager button on the Versioning tab.

-• If no conflicts currently exist, click the Reconcile button Reconcile and complete the reconcile process.
+- If no conflicts currently exist, click the Reconcile button and complete the reconcile process.
 If conflicts are discovered during the reconcile process, a prompt appears, asking if you want to review conflicts.
 Click Yes to open the Conflicts view.

 The Conflicts view can be docked anywhere in the app or positioned as a floating window.
 This allows you to interact with a map view at the same time to provide context and further explore the data.